PrakharChaturvedi/Obsidian/THE VAULT/Soft Computing/Questions.md

 	- Fully connected layer
 	- Output (softmax for classification)

-## Define regularization and droup-out regularization in short
+## Define regularization and drop-out regularization in short
 - Regularization
 	- Regularization is a set of techniques used in machine learning to prevent overfitting by adding additional information or constraints to a model.
 Overfitting occurs when a model learns the noise and details in the training data to an extent that it negatively impacts its performance on new, unseen data.
 - Dropout Regularization